The capstone

 agg.sort_values('ptsContributed', ascending=False).to_csv('rank.csv')

-Use the Statbotics fields parameter and TBA simple/keys options to keep responses small and fast, and send the TBA ETag back as If-None-Match so repeated refreshes return a cheap 304 Not Modified.
+Use the Statbotics fields parameter and the TBA simple/keys options to keep responses small and fast.
+Sending the TBA ETag back as If-None-Match also means a repeated refresh returns a cheap 304 Not Modified.

 Make it reliable at event pace

-- One command, idempotent.
-Running the pipeline twice gives the same result; you can rebuild anytime without manual cleanup.
+- One command, and idempotent.
+Running the pipeline twice gives the same result, so you can rebuild anytime without manual cleanup.

 - Fail loud on validation.
 If

-low_sampleorscout_vs_opr_gapis high for a top team, surface it so a super-scout is dispatched, instead of silently ranking on thin data. - Cache API calls.
-Store TBA/Statbotics responses locally per refresh so a flaky venue connection or rate limit does not block your rebuild; QR scouting already works offline, so your analysis should degrade gracefully too.
+low_sampleorscout_vs_opr_gapis high for a top team, surface it so you can send a super-scout, instead of silently ranking on thin data. - Cache API calls.
+Store the TBA and Statbotics responses locally on each refresh, so a flaky venue connection or a rate limit does not block your rebuild.
+QR scouting already works offline, so your analysis should degrade gracefully too.

 - Keep a manual fallback.
 If the script breaks mid-event, the